Jarvis-Consulting-Group/jarvis_data_eng-rashidamakati/README.md

 # Rashida Makati .
 Jarvis Consulting

 Detail Oriented and passionate Software Developer with 3+ years of experience developing web applications, writing, and testing end-to-end automation for the applications and API endpoints.
 I completed my Master's degree from the University of Denver in Software Engineering.
-With academic knowledge and experience, I have learned the skills of being proficient in various platforms and languages.
+With academic knowledge and experience, I have become proficient in languages like Java and Javascript.
 I am adept at identifying opportunities to enhance the user experience and develop new features to improve applications.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, Javascript, RDBMS/SQL, Agile/Scrum, Git

-**Competent:** Python, Javascript, HTML/HTML5, CSS/CSS3, JIRA
+**Competent:** Python, Linux/Bash, HTML/HTML5, CSS/CSS3, JIRA

 **Familiar:** Postman, Azure, AWS, AngularJS, Selenium